How to reduce invoice fraud risk

 As an invoice issuer:

-- Educate your recipients to always call you back in case any change request or in doubt of the legitimacy of an invoice.
+- Educate your recipients to always call you back in case of any change request or doubt about the legitimacy of an invoice.

 A short phone call can save a lot of money: trust but verify.

-Go to banking safely page or download the leaflet below.
+Go to our banking safely page or download the leaflet below.